ToxiChris/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that grants permissions to everybody script that grants permissions to other users only script that changes mode of hello
+script that grants permissions to everybody script that grants permissions to other users only script that changes mode of hello script that changes mode of hello to that of olleh